Compassionate Transfer of Leave

 • You are not receiving either workers' compensation or long-term disability benefits.
 (You may be waiting to qualify for these benefits.)

-• If you are enrolled in one of the short-term disability insurance plans offered to University employees, you must have applied for these benefits.
-If your short-term disability claim is approved, you may receive compassionate transfer of leave contributions to supplement the disability payments up to your regular pay rate.
-If you do not have short-term disability coverage, you are in the waiting period for benefits to begin, or if your claim is denied, you may receive compassionate transfer of leave at your full FTE.
+• If you are enrolled in one of the short-term disability insurance plans offered to university employees, you must have applied for these benefits.
+If your short-term disability claim is approved, you may receive Compassionate Transfer of Leave contributions to supplement the disability payments up to your regular pay rate.
+If you do not have short-term disability coverage, you are waiting for benefits to begin, or if your claim is denied, you may receive a Compassionate Transfer of Leave at your full FTE.

 • You may still be eligible for CTL even if you are not eligible for Family and Medical Leave (FML).